Critical Issues-Developmental Disability (GSDD5001)

 As potential leaders in the field of developmental disability, students undertaking this unit will develop a framework for considering the major concepts in the field from a variety of viewpoints.
-This unit forms a conceptual underpinning for the Developmental Disability course and introduces students to basic concepts such as models of disability, language and disability, classification, aetiology, and models of intervention.
+This unit forms a conceptual underpinning for the Developmental Disability course and introduces students to basic concepts such as models of disability, language and disability, and models of intervention.
 The unit takes a life-span approach and deals with topics from birth and diagnosis to end of life, with a focus on key transitions at different life stages.
-Also covered are historical developments, biopsychosocial aspects, (including family issues), and legal issues such as guardianship.
+Also covered are historical developments, biopsychosocial aspects, family issues, and legal issues such as guardianship.

 Our courses that offer this unit of study

 participation in online discussion groups (20%), assignment 1 (30%), assignment 2 - case study and analysis (50%)

 Study this unit outside a degree

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.